 We didn’t just find an increase in organic traffic to the test group, but I will shed a little more light on that for you.
 There was a relevant increase in clicks as previously stated, but as you would expect, there was also a measurable increase to the test cohort of impressions within Google Search Console and in click-thru rate (CTR) as well.

 This particular test is very straightforward and depends on human psychology.
 We are easily influenced by persuasive copy, in this instance, the drive to save money on the purchase of something we’re already motivated to buy (because we’re actively searching for it).

 When you, as a marketer, can influence a captive audience with a message that will encourage them to complete a purchase, you’ll do it every time.

 And the great thing about a tool like SplitSignal is that you don’t have to spend a lot of development or copywriting time to test your ideas.
 This test took less than 10 minutes to set up and deploy.

 What do you think?
-Whare with us on Twitter.
+Share with us on Twitter.

-Have your next SEO split-test analyzed by LOCOMOTIVE Agency.
+Have your next SEO split-test analyzed by the technical SEO experts at LOCOMOTIVE Agency.